 With the invention of the smartphone came several new forms of entertainment.
 That little (but expensive) device we all have in our pocket can be your best source of entertainment.
 Just a quick note here.
 You may need to do some preplanning.

 There are many areas around the US and other countries where cell service is sketchy at best.
 Set yourself up for success by downloading your entertainment before you head out.
-With a smartphone, there is no end to things to do on a long car ride.
+There is no end to things to do on a long car ride with a smartphone.

 Things To Do On A Long Car Ride – By Yourself Or With Others